Why Science One

 An Enriched Experience

-An integral part of Science One is the major independent research projects that take place in each term.
-The Science One term projects are an opportunity for you to be mentored by one of the faculty in the program.
-You’ll learn what it’s like to do real science and prepare for research positions later in your undergraduate career.
-Exceptional Science One projects get placed in the UBC cIRcle database.
-These are searchable papers that have attracted the attention of worldwide researchers.
+An integral part of Science One are the independent research projects that students carry out throughout the year.
+The term projects are an opportunity for you to be mentored by one of the faculty in the program.
+You’ll learn what it’s like to do “real” science and prepare for research positions later in your undergraduate career.
+Outstanding Science One projects get placed in the UBC cIRcle database, the UBC official repository for research and teaching materials.

 The term project was an excellent chance to practise my science communication skills and really humanized science as the passionate, explorative endeavour it should be.
 Though it was very difficult getting it off the ground, the final paper was something that I had a personal stake in.
 I got a feeling for the difficulties encountered in the scientific method.